75,95 €

 Produktbeschreibung

-This unique text introduces classical statistical mechanics with the novel approach of using molecular dynamic simulations to both teach and explore the subject.
-Theory is presented and backed up with simulation results and provision is made for students to develop and implement their own simulations to transfer the theory of molecular simulations into computational models.
-Although one of the main priorities of the text is the simplicity of the presentation, all the results of numerical simulations are accompanied by comprehensive theoretical treatment, requiring of the reader only a basic knowledge of classical mechanics and mathematics at the graduate level.
+This unique text introduces classical statistical mechanics using molecular dynamic simulations to teach and explore the subject.
+Theory is presented and backed up with results and provision is made for students to develop and implement their own simulations.
+Although one of the main priorities of the text is the simplicity of the presentation, all the results of numerical simulations are accompanied by comprehensive theoretical treatment.
+Illustrated by numerous figures and animations, the book will be useful for students and professionals wishing to receive a contemporary understanding of statistical physics and use the methods in their modeling of properties of materials and biomolecular systems.

 Dieser Download kann aus rechtlichen Gründen nur mit Rechnungsadresse in A, D ausgeliefert werden.